 Data transfer to a coordinator

-In a beacon-enabled OWPAN, each device listens for the beacon before starting data transmission to a coordinator.
+In a beacon-enabled OWSN, each device listens for the beacon before starting data transmission to a coordinator.
 When the beacon is found, the device synchronizes to the superframe structure.
 At the appropriate time, the device transmits its data frame to the coordinator.
 The coordinator is allowed to acknowledge the successful reception of the data by transmitting an optional acknowledgment frame.

-When a device wishes to transfer data in a non-beacon-enabled OWPAN, it waits for a polling frame from the coordinator and transmits its data frame.
-The coordinator acknowledges the successful reception of the data by transmitting an optional acknowledgment frame.
+When a device wishes to transfer data in a non-beacon-enabled OWSN, it waits for a polling frame from the coordinator and transmits its data frame.
+The coordinator is allowed to acknowledge the successful reception of the data by transmitting an optional acknowledgment frame.

 Data transfer from a device to a coordinator with relaying